Skip to main content

 Discover more

 We discuss this in more detail in our podcast episode exploring pragmatic solutions that universities can use to meet their sustainability goals.
-Listen here.

 Creating spaces for lifelong learning

 Inclusive campus design goes beyond meeting basic accessibility requirements for students with disabilities; it also takes into account students from diverse cultural, faith, and socioeconomic backgrounds.
 This means designing inclusive spaces that foster a sense of belonging for all students, including providing sensory-friendly spaces, quiet study areas, and adaptable environments for students with neurodiverse needs, as well as facilities that respect the needs of different cultural and faith groups.
-Integrating inclusive design into estate planning can improve the overall student experience and support retention across diverse student populations.
+Integrating inclusive campus design into university estate planning can improve the overall student experience and support retention across diverse student populations.

 relevant project examples